MSc Macromolecular Materials

 A master's degree project takes place during the final term, it is the culmination of the academic programme and is usually undertaken at KTH, in a research institute, at a company setting or abroad.
 Topics previously explored during the thesis work include life-time predictions of commodity plastics, microplastics, design of biobased adhesives, synthesis of sustainable polymers, fibre-solution interactions, nanocomposites, 3D-printing and materials for biomedical applications.

 Career opportunities for students from this programme are broad and international.
-Advanced skills in both fibre and polymer technology combined with a clear environmental focus provides an excellent basis for various careers in industry, government agencies and academia and graduates from the master programme are very attractive for many different industries such as the paper and forest industry, plastics, medical technology, pharmaceutical, coating and adhesive and packaging industry.
+Advanced skills in both fibre and polymer technology combined with a clear environmental focus provide an excellent basis for various careers in industry, government agencies and academia and graduates from the master programme are very attractive for many different industries such as the paper and forest, plastics, medical technology, pharmaceutical, coating and adhesive and packaging industry.
 Material expertise is also needed in many other sectors, ranging from transport to electronics.

 The need for graduates with the competence offered by the programme will continue to be excellent and are projected to increase in the future.